Chinese vegetarian mapo tofu

-In the past I’ve shared a recipe for authentic Sichuan style mapo tofu, which is rich and flavorful thanks to the added ground meat.
-But sometimes I just want a lighter dinner with plant-based ingredients.
-That’s why I developed this vegetarian mapo tofu recipe.
-The cooking process is quite similar to that of the original mapo tofu, but it’s healthier and still yields a super delicious result.
+In the past I’ve shared a recipe for authentic Sichuan mapo tofu, which is rich and flavorful thanks to the added ground meat.
+But sometimes I might run out of meat or just want a lighter dinner.
+That’s why I developed this vegetarian mapo tofu, which uses pantry ingredients I always have on hands.
+The cooking process is quite similar to that of the original mapo tofu, but it still yields a hearty and satisfying result.

 Doubanjiang